icsm-au/transformation_grids/README.md

 ### GDA94 <> GDA2020
-Full national coverage two-way transformation files – See Sections 3.2 and 3.7 in the GDA2020 Technical Manual available at [http://www.icsm.gov.au/gda/tech.html](http://www.icsm.gov.au/gda/tech.html) for details.
+Full national coverage two-way transformation files – See Sections 3.2 and 3.7 in the [GDA2020 Technical Manual] for details.
 Two types of GDA94 – GDA2020 transformation grids have been developed:

 •	Conformal: predominantly plate tectonic motion (~1.8 m NNE)